|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

-5) The safety issues are quite different from a water cooled reactor.
-FNRs provide the only route to sustainable displacement of fossil fuels.
+5) FNRs provide the only route to sustainable displacement of fossil fuels.

 6) A major near term Ontario political consideration is future FNR siting and related transmission planning.

-8) There are 532 active fuel bundles, each with 544 fuel tubes, of which 244 form the control bundle.
-The control bundles must be positioned to regulate each fuel tube bundle's discharge temperature at 445 C. It is important that the control bundle positioning systems be independent of each other so that adjacent control system failures are extremely rare.
+8) There are 532 active fuel bundles, each with 532 fuel tubes, of which 244 tubes form the control portion.
+The active fuel bundle control portions must be positioned to keep each fuel tube bundle's discharge temperature at 440 C. It is important that the control portion positioning systems be independent of each other so that adjacent bundle control system failures are extremely rare.

-10) From a safety perspective this power FNR is a collection of 532 X 1.8 MWt reactors inside a common enclosure.
+10) From a safety perspective this power FNR is a collection of 532 X 1.7 MWt reactors inside a common enclosure.
 The system must be fault tolerant.
 For safety a fault in one fuel bundle must not prevent safe shutdown of adjacent fuel bundles.
-Shutdown of the 8 nearest neighbor fuel bundles should make the faulty fuel bundle sub-critical regardless of its control bundle position.
+Shutdown of the 8 nearest neighbor fuel bundles should make a faulty fuel bundle sub-critical regardless of its control portion position.

-11) From a financial perspective the value of one FNR is:
+11) From a financial perspective the maximum value of one 300 MWe FNR is:

 = $6.8 billion